eyaget/academic-kickstart2/content/home/posts.md

 widget = "posts"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = yes  # Activate this widget? true/false weight = 120  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.

 title = "Recent Posts"